Jorineg/khmer-tts-app/README.md

 ### For End Users

 1. Download the installer from the releases page or request it from the developer.
-2. Run the `KhmerTTSSetup.exe` installer.
+2. Run the `KhmerSTTSetup.exe` installer.
 3. Follow the on-screen instructions to complete the installation.
 4. Optionally, enable the "Start automatically with Windows" option during installation.
 5. Launch the application from the Start menu or desktop shortcut.